-A pint-sized nursery and pre-prep in a lovely village location which specialises in teaching children aged 2 to 7.
-There's a strong sense of community here, and children do very well academically.
+A pint-sized village nursery and pre-prep which specialises in teaching children aged 2 to 7.
+There's a strong sense of community, and children do well.

 GLENESK NURSERY AND PRE-PREP, EAST HORSLEY